To Stage Or Not To Stage

 An 8+hour stage like you describe is “totally unacceptable” (are you recording this?) and illegal but… that’s not to say it isn’t commonplace - especially in higher end concepts.

-If an employer wants to see you in action in order to see: how you handle yourself on the line / work with other employees / your knife skills / sanitation / food safety / creativity… really basic shit…and don’t want to pay you for it - some may say: “that’s a red flag right there!” but the truth of the matter is it still happens… almost everywhere.
+If an employer wants to see you in action in order to see: how you handle yourself on the line / work with other employees / your knife skills / sanitation / food safety / creativity… really basic shit…and don’t want to pay you for it - some may say: “that’s a red flag right there!” but whether ethical, appropriate, legal or not…the truth of the matter is, it still happens… almost everywhere.

-A resume or CV doesn’t tell an Exec Chef anything other than the fact that bringing you in might not be a total and complete waste of time.
-In fact, more often than not - word of mouth and “friend-of-a-friend” hires are more commonplace than someone who finds staff via indeed or some staffing site like that.
+A resume or CV doesn’t tell an Owner or an Exec Chef anything other than the fact that bringing you in might not be a total and complete waste of time.
+In fact, more often than not - word of mouth and “friend-of-a-friend hires” are more commonplace than someone who finds staff via indeed or some staffing site like that.

 Your concerns about being blackballed or stigmatized for not wanting to stage are more than justified.
 In my experience, most chefs (especially the more highly acclaimed ones) will see your presence in their kitchen as an honor - and…if they’re worth the praise they’re getting (or have gotten) so should you.